Best Colleges for Creative Writing

 Located in Cambridge, Massachusetts, the Massachusetts Institute of Technology (MIT) is not often associated with creative writing programs, but its undergraduate writing program is one of the best in the country.
 The program is known for its focus on science and technology writing, as well as its interdisciplinary approach and supportive community.

-The faculty at the undergraduate writing program includes award-winning writers and journalists, as well as experts in science and technology communication.
-These faculty members bring a unique perspective and expertise to the classroom, as well as a commitment to helping students develop their writing skills in a way that is relevant to the modern world.
+Our undergraduate writing program is proud to have a team of talented writers and journalists, as well as experts in science and technology communication.
+These instructors not only share their one-of-a-kind perspectives and skills in the classroom, but they're also committed to helping students enhance their writing in a way that's relevant in today's world.

 The curriculum at the undergraduate writing program is designed to encourage students to explore the intersection of science, technology, and writing.
 Students can choose from courses in science journalism, science fiction, technical writing, and more.
 Additionally, the program offers a variety of writing opportunities for students, including workshops, publications, and internships with tech companies.

-MIT's undergraduate writing program has produced many successful writers and communicators, including Pulitzer Prize-winning journalist Amy Harmon, science fiction writer Ted Chiang, and science writer John Horgan.
-Graduates of the program have gone on to pursue careers in science communication, technology writing, and other fields that require strong writing skills and a deep understanding of science and technology.
+The undergraduate writing program at MIT has given rise to numerous accomplished writers and communicators, like Pulitzer Prize winner Amy Harmon, sci-fi author Ted Chiang, and science writer John Horgan.
+Alumni of this program have ventured into careers in science communication, tech writing, and various other domains that demand solid writing abilities and a profound grasp of science and technology.

 6. New York University